Libbum/vim-apoklinon/README.md

 different.
 In order to get the same colours as gVim and use this colourscheme the way that it was intended, it is highly recommended that you:

-1. Add these colours to ~/.Xresources:
+1. Add these colours to ~/.Xresources or ~/.Xdefaults:

 2. Use Xresources colours by setting in ~/.vimrc: